Cerus Corporation (CERS)'s Financial Results Comparing With Chiasma Inc. (NASDAQ:CHMA) | New Business Observer

 |3.00

-The shares of both Cerus Corporation and Chiasma Inc. are owned by institutional investors at 69.1% and 76.5% respectively.
-About 2.1% of Cerus Corporation’s share are held by insiders.
+Cerus Corporation and Chiasma Inc. has shares held by institutional investors as follows: 69.1% and 76.5%.
+Cerus Corporation’s share held by insiders are 2.1%.
 Competitively, insiders own roughly 6.21% of Chiasma Inc.’s shares.

 Performance